 And so, before conducting Recipe Testing Round 2, I called my dad and consulted with my aunt on their orange slicing technique.

-Step 1: Slice off the tops and bottoms of your oranges
+First, start by slicing off the tops and bottoms of your oranges

 Spring Citrus Salad with Avocado & Pistachios